FAIR Fine Art Checklist

 • Close-ups of each edge or corner where the exposed image area meets a darker, less-faded, or differently toned hidden strip.

-• If safely accessible, one photo of the first exposed hidden margin, then wider photos showing how that margin relates to the full sheet and mat opening.
+• If safely accessible, one photo of the first exposed hidden margin, then wider photos showing how it relates to the full sheet and mat opening.

 • Verso, labels, and paperwork if the print can be accessed safely, especially anything that helps with print date, process, prior framing, or long-term display history.